horoshiy2k2/Sepio-Workspace/README.md

 <<<<<<< HEAD
 PLEASE ENSURE THAT you are running instalation file on Linux Ubuntu 22.04.4.
 We have no guaranties of compability with other Linux/Ubuntu Linux versions.

-To successfully install Sepio QueryTool, please follow these steps in your Linux Ubuntu terminal:
+To successfully installing Sepio QueryTool, please follow these steps in your Linux Ubuntu terminal:

 Make the installer script executable by running the following command: